rmrt1n/advent-of-code/writeups/day07.md

 }
 ```

-Okay, this looks a lot different than the pseudocode.
+Okay, this looks a bit different than the pseudocode.
 The pseudocode from before uses a queue as the buffer, which can be implemented using `std.ArrayList` in Zig.
 It uses dynamic allocation though, which I wanted to avoid.
 There's also `std.PriorityDequeue` which could work, but I haven't tried it yet so I don't have much to say about it.

 Here, instead of `std.ArrayList` I used a make-shift queue using an array with a big enough capacity to hold all of the permutations.
 Then, I keep track of the start and end of the "queue" using the `left` and `right` variables which holds the first and last index of the "queue".
 Here's a visualization based on the previous example: